GEM-benchmark/NL-Augmenter/transformations/decontextualize_sentence/README.md

-# Butter Fingers Perturbation 🦎  + ⌨️ → 🐍
+# Sentence Decontextualization 🦎  + ⌨️ → 🐍
 This perturbation removes the possible adjuncts from a sentence and generates new sentences, which convey the same general meaning as the original sentence.

 Author name: Ishan Jindal